 “One UI 4 helps users create their own, optimized mobile experience because Samsung recognizes that everyone wants to meet their unique needs and preferences,” TM Roh, president and head of Samsung Electronics Mobile Communications Business, said in September.
 “As we’ve done with every iteration of our One UI, we’ve listened to our users to understand the tools and innovations needed to create a better, more reliable, and enhanced overall user experience.”

-All users will find the security features Google included alongside enhanced customizing options that do essentially what Google’s Material You does — without technically being Material You.
+All users will find the security features Google included alongside enhanced customization options that do essentially what Google’s Material You does — without technically being Material You.
 You can expect every A-series and S-series Samsung phone released in the past four years to eventually get One UI 4 and Android 12, though flagships will naturally take priority.
+Samsung shared an upgrade plan for Android 12 and One UI 4 in the U.S. via its Samsung Members app.
+A later rollout with One UI 4.2 brought Android 12 to cheaper phones like the A51.

-Going off that, Samsung plans to roll out Android 12 and One UI to the S20 Plus, S20 Ultra, S20 Fan Edition (FE) Note 20-series, Note 10-series, Z Fold 2, and Z Flip 5G in January, with updates coming to older flagships, A-Series phones, and tablets through August 2022.
+Going off that, Samsung plans to roll out Android 12 and One UI to older flagships, A-Series phones, and tablets through August 2022.
 Updates will often start in the company’s home market of South Korea, with a rapid international expansion in the following weeks.

 Samsung Galaxy phones that have Android 12